Bonus Paycheck Tax Calculator

 Enter your bonus amount to see your take-home pay estimate.

-• State taxes: Varies by state, with some states using flat supplemental rates and others calculating based on total income
+- State taxes: Varies by state—some use flat supplemental rates, others calculate based on your total annual income.

 Frequently Asked Questions